romzorus/my-custom-jetporch/README.md

     - Unit tests added for `src/cli/show.rs`
     - Automated integration tests on a Docker lab : integration tests are made, through ssh, on Docker containers based on the main Linux distributions :
         - CLI modes : UNSET, SHOW-INVENTORY, LOCAL, CHECK-LOCAL, SSH, and CHECK-SSH
-        - Modules : shell, file, git
+        - Modules : shell, git, file, directory, copy, stat

 ## In progress
 * Still focusing on tests : *once we have a strong set of automated tests, we can begin to add/improve functionalities and modules while making sure this doesn't break the rest.*